-Composite is one of the most recommended materials for decking in Toronto.
-Composite boards can withstand moisture and change of the seasons, don’t require annual maintenance and come in a variety of colours.
+Getting a composite deck in Toronto is a great way to enjoy the beauty of your house to its fullest.
+Composite is one of the most recommended materials for decking in the Toronto climate.
+Composite boards can withstand moisture and change in the seasons, don’t require annual maintenance, and come in a variety of colours.

 However, there is no universal material that works for every household.
 Composite has some issues to consider as well.
 You can find complete information on the most common decking materials if click on this link.
 Meanwhile, let’s dive into the pros and cons of composite decking.

 One of the biggest advantages of composite decks is their longevity.
 A composite material is capable of handling different weather conditions for years without any additional maintenance and remains in great condition.
 Composite decks do not require staining, painting, or any other treatment, compared to wooden builts that need regular care.

 Any type of wood tends to crack and split as it dries over time.
 With composite, there are no worries about warping or rotting or cracking.
 The deck is resistant to most of the issues you would have to get fixed if having a wooden structure.